+A total of 135 of these services operate in the Czech Republic.
+These services employ a total of 520 people.
 In 2008, the total costs of these services amounted to 5.5 million euro.

-Social activation services for the elderly and disabled persons

-Social activation services are out-patient or field-based services, as the case may be, provided to persons of retirement age or disabled persons in danger of social exclusion.
+Social activation services for seniors and disabled persons Social activation services are out-patient or field-based services, as the case may be, provided to persons of retirement age or disabled persons in danger of social exclusion.
 This service is provided free of charge.

+A total of 223 of these services operate in the Czech Republic.
+These services employ a total of 660 people.
 In 2008, the total costs of these services amounted to 6 million euro.